Greensboro, Alabama

 Greensboro is a city in Hale County, Alabama, United States.
-At the 2010 census the population was 2,497, down from 2,731 at the 2000 census.
+As of the 2020 census, Greensboro had a population of 2,218.
 The city is the county seat of Hale County, Alabama, which was not organized until 1867.
 It is part of the Tuscaloosa, Alabama metropolitan area.

 History

 Greensboro was incorporated as a town in December 1823 as "Greensborough".
 It was named in honor of American Revolutionary War general Nathanael Greene.
 The name was soon simplified to "Greensboro".
 The community was known as "Troy" prior to incorporation.

 Reflecting the history of the antebellum years and a culture built on cotton plantations to produce the commodity crop, several sites on the National Register of Historic Places in or near Greensboro are connected to this past.
 These include Glencairn, the Greensboro Historic District, Magnolia Grove, the McGehee-Stringfellow House, Millwood, and the Payne House.

 One hundred years later, African Americans in Greensboro were among those in the state continuing to work to regain their civil rights after years of second-class status under Jim Crow.

 Rev. Martin Luther King Jr., leader of the Southern Christian Leadership Conference, visited Greensboro in the course of his civil rights projects in the state.
 In 1968, after speaking in Greensboro, he hid from Ku Klux Klan members in what is now operated as the Safe House Black History Museum, then a private home owned by the Burroughs family, local activists and longtime family friends.

 On May 27, 1973, a violent tornado struck the city, causing major damage across the area.

 The southern part of the city was heavily damaged by a low-end EF2 tornado on January 12, 2023.